stewartm83/bigint/README.md

 #### (private) strip_zeros()

-Used to remove leading zeros from a BigInt.
+Used to remove leading zeros from a `BigInt`.

 ### Operators